Home > Blog > UWB Tracking: Unraveling Predictions and Emerging Trends

 Precision in Indoor Positioning

 Consequently, UWB technology can significantly enhance operational efficiency through improved inventory management and optimized equipment utilization.
+This level accuracy is difficult to replicate with other tracking technologies that rely on signal strength rather than time-of-flight measurements.

 Robust Security in Communication